How can I find out the outcome of my application?

 What are the possibilities for funding?

-There are various routes for funding, depending on whether you are an overseas applicant or a UK or EU applicant.
+There are various routes for funding, depending on whether you are a home or an overseas applicant.
 Take a look at the Departmental and College Scholarships page for full details.

-In summary, there are normally around six competitive DTP full studentships from the EPSRC each year, for UK applicants and EU applicants who meet the residency requirement of having been here for three years immediately before starting.
+In summary, there are normally around six competitive DTP full studentships from the EPSRC each year, for UK applicants and EU applicants who meet the home fees residency requirements.

 For overseas applicants, the College provides various international scholarships, which are also listed under the Departmental and College Scholarships page.